Last Updated on 01/07/2026 by TinHN Editor

 How 32 Teams Qualify for the Bracket

-• 48 teams are split into 12 groups of 4
+- 48 teams were split into 12 groups of 4

-• The top 2 teams from each group (24 teams) automatically advance
+- The top 2 teams from each group (24 teams) advanced automatically

-• The 8 best third-placed teams across all 12 groups also advance
+- The 8 best third-placed teams across all 12 groups filled the remaining spots

-• Third-place teams are ranked by: points → goal difference → goals scored → disciplinary record → FIFA ranking
+- Third-place teams were ranked by: points → goal difference → goals scored → disciplinary record → FIFA ranking

 World Cup 2026 Bracket: Round-by-Round Breakdown